manabie-com/togo/README.md

 can use Postman or just patse this curl to send request to API

+change userId to another number to switch to another user

 curl --location --request POST 'http://localhost:8080/todo/add' \
 --header 'Content-Type: application/json' \
 --data-raw '{